albertodemichelis/squirrel/doc/source/reference/introduction.rst

 order functions, generators, tail recursion, exception handling, automatic memory management while fitting both compiler and virtual machine into about 6k lines of C++ code.

+Repository is available on https://github.com/GaijinEntertainment/quirrel and your PR's and feedback are welcome!